bikeonastick/gas_query/README.md

 need to check out this repo, copy the code from gas_query.js into your project and reference the library, see below.

+Or you can just copy the code into your project and use it.

+## Example

+I have a working example in this [spreadsheet](https://docs.google.com/spreadsheets/d/1VHYCetyFLiOfOB9NALdY_OeebYuAJXlLEc7PtiFXJO4/edit?usp=sharing), although, I am unsure how functional it will be for you as I've made it read only.

 ## Contributing

 1. Fork the repo